 But the year was not over.
-In mid-1913 Raicho rekindled a love affair with Hiroshi Okumura, an artist five years her junior.
+In mid-1913 Hiratsuka rekindled a love affair with Hiroshi Okumura, an artist five years her junior.
 They talked over what to do next, since they both rejected conventional marriage.
-Finally, in rather Ibsenist fashion, Raicho deserted her parents’ home and moved in with Okumura in January 1914.
+Finally, in rather Ibsenist fashion, Hiratsuka deserted her parents’ home and moved in with Okumura in January 1914.

-Though Raicho later advocated state-provided incomes for stay-at-home mothers, she was the main breadwinner in the family she raised with Okumura, and they remained unmarried for 27 years.
+Though Hiratsuka later advocated state-provided incomes for stay-at-home mothers, she was the main breadwinner in the family she raised with Okumura, and they remained unmarried for 27 years.

-Weighed down by public criticism and the declining fortunes of Seito, Raicho handed over its editorship to a rising young feminist, Noe Ito, in 1915.
+Weighed down by public criticism and the declining fortunes of Seito, Hiratsuka handed over its editorship to a rising young feminist, Noe Ito, in 1915.

 She emerged, re-energized in 1919 to co-found the New Woman Association, which campaigned for women’s suffrage and labor rights.

 Sociologists have researched the collision of these aspirations with conservative gender ideologies and workplace discrimination.
-Raicho’s uneven record in political activism may not provide the best inspiration for women struggling against these realities.
+Hiratsuka’s uneven record in political activism may not provide the best inspiration for women struggling against these realities.